Local and global estimates for hyperbolic equations in Besov-Lipschitz and Triebel-Lizorkin spaces: Introduction

 All of these results are achieved through proving sharp local and global estimates for Fourier integral operators of the form

 with smooth amplitudes $a(x, \xi)\in S^m (\R^n)$ (see Definition \ref{symbol class Sm}), on Besov-Lipschitz and Triebel-Lizorkin spaces.
 The interest in these spaces stems from the fact that they contain spaces such as Lebesgue spaces, Lipschitz spaces (H\"older spaces), Sobolev spaces, Hardy spaces and BMO spaces, as special cases.
 Moreover these spaces also contain scales that are quasi-Banach and indeed one of the purposes of the this paper is to extend the estimates for the solutions of the wave equation to the quasi-Banach setting.
 It turns out that in the context of global estimates for Fourier integral operators, the restriction for $p$ being in $\displaystyle \left (\frac{n}{n+1},\infty \right ]$, is sharp for the validity of global estimates, since we can produce counter-examples to the global boundedness of the Fourier integral operators for $\displaystyle p \in \left (0, \frac{n}{n+1} \right ]$.
 However, if one is looking for local estimates, as in for example \cite{SSS}, then we show that in that case the range of the $p$'s can indeed be improved to the full range $(0, \infty]$.
 We should also mention that although optimal local $L^p$ estimates for Fourier integral operators are by now classical (see \cite{SSS}), the optimal global $L^p$ estimates for these operators are rather recent (see the papers by S. Coriasco and M. Ruzhansky \cite{CR1}, \cite{CR2}, and M. Ruzhansky and M. Sugimoto \cite{Ruzhansky-Sugimoto}).
 Other global boundedness results for classes of Fourier integral operators on scales of relevant functional spaces, namely, the modulation spaces, have been proved in the work of F. Concetti, G. Garello and J. Toft \cite{CGT2} and in the paper by E. Cordero, F. Nicola and L. Rodino \cite{CNR2}) (see also \cite{CGT1} and \cite{CNR1}, for similar results on $L^2$ and the $\mathcal{F}L^p(\mathbb{R}^d)_{\mathrm{comp}}$ spaces, respectively).
+Another collection of recent and interesting results regarding global boundedness of Fourier integral operators, that goes beyond \cite{Ruzhansky-Sugimoto} and encompass more general amplitudes and homogeneous of degree one phase functions is that of A. Hassell, P. Portal and J. Rozendaal \cite{HPR}.
 In \cite{memoirs} D. Dos Santos-Ferreira and W. Staubach proved local and global $L^p$ estimates for Fourier integral operators with amplitudes that are merely bounded in the spatial variables and those results were extended by S. Rodr\'iguez-L\'opez and W. Staubach \cite{JFA} to operators with amplitudes belonging to $L^p$ in their spatial variables.
 Some attempts in establishing estimates in Triebel-Lizorkin space were also made in \cite{memoirs}.
 However those estimates didn't yield the results obtained here, due to the fact that they were based on vector-valued inequalities for Fourier integral operators which were in turn based on the weighted norm inequalities proven in that paper.
 The weighted inequalities in \cite{memoirs} require a sharp order of decay, which is worse than the optimal expected order of decay for the validity of Triebel-Lizorkin estimates.\\